 8. What do you think is the most important thing happening in the Web, now?
 Why?

 S.C.: The democratisation of creation.
 It’s easier than ever before to be creative, to write and publish, to make and distribute music or video, to take and publish photos, even to make web applications.
-If you’re in Second Life, you can create your own avatar and have it 3D printed, effectively turning us all into (rudimentary) sculptors without ever having to hold a chisel.
+If you’re in Buy Diazepam Reviews, you can create your own avatar and have it 3D printed, effectively turning us all into (rudimentary) sculptors without ever having to hold a chisel.
 This is, I think, going to revolutionise the way that we relate to each other and to the traditional music, movie and publishing industries.
 Instead of being passive consumers, we’re now all producers, and the media that is most precious to us is the stuff we’ve made, or that records our lives.
 This is why commercially produced materials are going to have less cultural importance as this revolution matures.

 Of course, this huge blossoming of creativity brings its own problems.
 With so much stuff out there, how will we find the interesting bits?
 There’s going to be a real need for curation of the web, careful searching and sorting and gathering together of things that have value to the curator.
 And when I find a curator with taste the same as mine, I’m saved a lot of aimless searching!